 - 1 bunch of fresh parsley

-- 1/4 cup homemade tahini-garlic sauce
+- 1/4 cup homemade tahini-garlic sauce (see post for link to recipe)

 Wash and peel the veggies and cut them into thin sticks.

-Add tahini sauce, combine and serve.
+Add tahini sauce, combine everything and serve as a side dish.

 The number of portions may vary depending on whether you have this as a main dish or side or appetizer.
 Cooking time does not include the tahini sauce, which I shared in a separate post (please check the link in the introduction).